-You can travel to Bhutan either by flight or overland.
-Drukair and Bhutan Airlines are the two air carrier that service in Bhutan.
+You can travel to Bhutan by flight or overland.
+Drukair and Bhutan Airlines are the two air carriers that are in service in Bhutan.
 Drukair services to and from Bangkok, Delhi, Kathmandu, Kolkotta, Dhaka and Singapore.
-While Bhutan Airlines services to and from Bangkok, Kolkotta, Kathmandu and Delhi.
-There are two overland entry and exit points – Phuntsholing, a south west town bordering Indian state of West Bengal and Samdrup Jongkhar, a south east town bordering Assam.
+Bhutan Airlines services to and from Bangkok, Kolkotta, Kathmandu and Delhi.
+There are two overland entry and exit points – Phuntsholing (a south west town bordering the Indian state of West Bengal) and Samdrup Jongkhar (a south east town bordering Assam).
 Overland entry from Phuentsholing is more convenient if you wish to visit Sikkim and Darjeeling either before or after Bhutan.

-The government set tariff is US $250 per night per person for high seasons months of March, April, May, September, October and November.
+The government’s set tariff is US $250 per night per person for high seasons months of March, April, May, September, October and November.
 And US $200 per night per person for low season months of January, February, June, July, August and December.
 If you travel in a group of less than three people, you are liable for the surcharge: US $40 per night for one person, US $30 for 2 and there is no surcharge for 3 person and above.
-The cost include meals, government taxes, 3-4 star hotels, bottled water, guide service, land transport within Bhutan, permits and entrance fees and sightseeing.
-Does not include expenses of personal nature such as drinks and beverages, laundry, phone and internet, tips and insurance of any kind.
+The cost includes meals, government taxes, 3-4 star hotels, bottled water, a tour guide, land transportation within Bhutan, permits and entrance fees and sightseeing.
+It does not include expenses of personal nature such as drinks and beverages, laundry, phone and internet, tips and insurance of any kind.

 We take utmost care in selecting your hotels.
 We provide 3-4 starred hotels.
 Wherever 4 star is not available, we provide you 3 star hotels.
 All these hotels are approved and classified by the Tourism Council of Bhutan and they are clean and well maintained ones with choices of Bhutanese, Indian, Chinese and Continental foods.